e-gun/HipparchiaGoServer/INSTRUCTIONS/INSTALLATION_NIX.md

 ### [C] launch `HipparchiaGoServer`

 0. You need to have the DATA available.
 [The data needs to come from a `pg_dump` of a working `HipparchiaGoServer` installation.
-If a working installation executes `HipparchiaGoServer -ex`, it will generate a valid `hDB` folder.]
+If a working installation executes `HipparchiaGoServer -ex`, it will generate a valid `HGDBArchive` folder.]
-   The data *must* reside in a folder named `hDB`.
+   The data *must* reside in a folder named `HGDBArchive`.
 This folder has to be in the same folder as `HipparchiaGoServer`.
-Note that `hdb` ≠ `hDB`.
    You can (re)move the data folder after you have successfully installed the data into the database.

+NB: The data will already be available if you build the database yourself with `HipparchiaGoBuilder`.
+And several of the steps below will be skipped.
+But building and running `HipparchiaGoBuilder` is beyond the scope of these instructions.
 1. Launch the binary: `./HipparchiaGoServer`.
 2. The database load happens the first time you run `HipparchiaGoServer`.
 This will take *several minutes*.
 3. On the first run instruction files will be dropped into your current working directory.
-You will be asked for the passwords for `hippa_wr` and `postgres`.
+You will be asked for the passwords for `hgdbuser` and `postgres`.
    ![launch](./gitimg/linux/02_linux_loading.png)

 4. Then you will be told that the self-load is about to begin.
 5. Thousands of messages will fly across the screen.
 6. Eventually the server will launch.
 The self-load process only has to happen once.
-NB: `hippa_rd` errors are safe to ignore.
-7. When you see `http server started on 127.0.0.1:8000` you are up and running.
-You might as well click and then bookmark the following: http://127.0.0.1:8000.
+7. When you see `http server started on 127.0.0.1:8001` you are up and running.
+You might as well click and then bookmark the following: http://127.0.0.1:8001.
    From here on out you can just double-click to launch the program.
-When the server is running, your browser can interact with http://127.0.0.1:8000.
+When the server is running, your browser can interact with http://127.0.0.1:8001.
    You can also leave the server running indefinitely.
 It does not consume many resources if not active: 0% CPU, <1% RAM.

 ![launch](./gitimg/linux/03_linux_loaded.png)